apiflask/apiflask/docs/usage.md

 ```

 !!! tip
-    Notice we mark the field as a required field with `required` argument.
-If you want to set
+    Notice we mark the field as a required field with the `required` parameter.
-    a default value for an input field when is missing in the input data, you can use
+    If you want to set a default value for an input field when is missing in
-    `missing` argument:
+    the input data, you can use the `missing` parameter:

     ```python
     name = String(missing='default name')
     ```

-With this schema, we announce the input request body should in the following format:
+With this schema, we declare that the input request body should appear in the
+following format:

 ```json
 {